TVLukeProductions/AmbientAlarmClock/readme.md

 ## Version History
 #### Current
+**AmbientAlarmClock 2.13** (June 3st 2014)
+* Completely rewritten code base
+* Now supports multiple independent ambient alarms
+* Users can configure which alarms should be used on which days
+* Users can configure actions to be performed for each alarm
+* Actions include all previously available actions like turning on lights, switching power plugs, playing music with syncing DropBox folders and muc more
+* Faster, nicer and more responsive UI

+Change Log:
+* Fixed an annoying bug which would make the Alarm Activity reappear after the "awake" or "snooze" button was pressed.

+#### Older Versions
 **AmbientAlarmClock 2.12** (June 3st 2014)
 * Completely rewritten code base
 * Now supports multiple independent ambient alarms